Experienced software architect

 - Focus on management and social sciences.

-Device Placement Optimization with Reinforcement Learning, Azalia Mirhoseini, Hieu Pham, Quoc Le, Benoit Steiner, Rasmus Larsen, Yuefeng Zhou, Mohammad Norouzi, Samy Bengio, Jeff Dean, ICML (2017) (to appear)
+Device Placement Optimization with Reinforcement Learning, Azalia Mirhoseini, Hieu Pham, Quoc Le, Benoit Steiner, Rasmus Larsen, Yuefeng Zhou, Mohammad Norouzi, Samy Bengio, Jeff Dean.
+ICML 2017

 - TensorFlow: A System for Large-Scale Machine Learning, Martín Abadi, Paul Barham, Jianmin Chen, Zhifeng Chen, Andy Davis, Jeffrey Dean, Matthieu Devin, Sanjay Ghemawat, Geoffrey Irving, Michael Isard, Manjunath Kudlur, Josh Levenberg, Rajat Monga, Sherry Moore, Derek Murray, Benoit Steiner, Paul Tucker, Vijay Vasudevan, Pete Warden, Yuan Yu, and Xiaoqiang Zheng.
 Proceedings of the 12th Usenix Symposium on Operating Systems Design and Implementation (OSDI '16)